bamlab/flashlight/website/docs/test/getting-started.md

 ```

 - This will run your e2e test 10 times (by default), measure performance during 10s for each iteration and write measures to `results.json`
-- Use `npx @perf-profiler/profiler getCurrentApp` to display the bundle id of the app opened on your phone
+- Use `flashlight tools android_get_bundle_id` to display the bundle id of the app opened on your phone
-- _⚠️ Your e2e test command should start the app_
+- _⚠️ If your e2e test doesn't start the app, add `--skipRestart` to the `flashlight test` command_

 ### Example: quickly measure startup performance